christopherstock/android-payworks-mobile-sdk/README.md

 # Backlog
 - TODO add input fields for amount, drop-down currency
-- TODO Disable "Start Transaction" button while a transaction is running
 - TODO unify start and cancel transaction to one single button